rubyforgood/human-essentials/README.md

  - Check the `CONTRIBUTING.md` file for a guide on how to get started
  - This is a 100% volunteer-supported project, please be patient with your correspondence.
 We do handle issues and PRs with more fervor during Hacktoberfest & Conferences, but most (all?) of us have day jobs and so responses to questions / pending PRs may not be immediate.
 Please be patient, we'll get to you! :)

 Please feel free to join us on Slack!
-You can sign up at https://rubyforgood.herokuapp.com -- click on the Slack icon at the top to get an invite.
-We're in #diaper
+You can sign up at https://rubyforgood.herokuapp.com We're in #diaper

 The core team leads are: @edwinmak @albert @gia @sean @scott There are numerous other folks that can chime in and answer questions -- please ask and someone will probably be there to help!